The Seljuk Han of Anatolia

 PATRON

-The han was built by the statesman Mübarizeddin Ertokuş, Atabeg of Isparta, a well-known dignitary at the court of Alaeddin Keykubad I. He also built in 1223 a medrese and a turbe in Atabey, a nearby village northwest of Eğridir.
-He may also have built the Pinarbaşı Han (no longer extant).
-He appears to have been a slave manumitted by Izzeddin Keykavus I, who then became the commander of armies of the southern territories for more than 20 years after 1207.
-He was instrumental in the campaign of Alaeddin Keykubad I to capture Alanya in 1221, and was one of the Sultan's most important emirs.
-Later, he became the tutor and head military commander of Giyaseddin Keyhüsrev II in Erzincan after the annexation of the city in 1228.
+The patron of this han is one of the most loyal of all the Seljuk statesmen, with over 40 years of service to the crown.
+According to the inscription, this han was commissioned in Hijri 600 (1223) by the statesman amir al-savahil Mubarizeddin Ertokuş, Atabeg of Isparta, a well-known dignitary at the court of Alaeddin Keykubad I. He appears to have been a slave manumitted by Izzeddin Keykavus I, and then then in 1207 became the commander of the armies of the Sultan Giyaseddin Keyhüsrev on the southern territories of the Seljuk Empire for more than 20 years.
+He remained the military governor of Antalya from its conquest in 1207 until the death of the Sultan in 1211.
+He was instrumental in the campaign of Alaeddin Keykubad I to capture Alanya in 1221, and was one of the Sultan's most important and trusted emirs.
+Later, he became the head military commander in Erzincan after the annexation of the city in 1228, and served as the tutor to Giyaseddin Keyhüsrev II, the eldest son of Alaeddin Keykubad.
+It is not known when he died.

 BUILDING TYPE